evkx/evkx.github.io/content/models/volkswagen/id.5/ID.5_GTX_4MOTION/_index.md

 ## Drivetrain

 Volkswagen ID.5 GTX 4MOTION features an all-wheel drive system powered by two motors, one on each axle.
-The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).
+The motors used are [Induction Motors](../../../../technology/motors/asm/).

+### Suspension

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 The standard suspension includes steel springs and hydraulic dampers.
 The standard suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 170 mm.